Dental Care for the Dementia Patient

 <p><strong>Please include attribution to https://thebreckinridge.com/ with this graphic.</strong><br><br><a href="https://thebreckinridge.com/ways-to-stay-engaged-socially-with-dementia/"><img src="https://thebreckinridge.com/wp-content/uploads/2022/11/2-taking-on-the-role-as-a-care-partner-for-someone-with-dementia-thebreckinridge.jpg" alt="Taking on the Role as a Care Partner for Someone with Dementia" width="1200px"></a></p>

 For those who are in the early or middle stages of dementia, routine visits to the dentist are still recommended.
+Some may consider cosmetic dentistry such as All On 4 dental implants or implant-supported dentures for those in the early stages of dementia.
 However, these visits can prove difficult for patients and providers for a number of reasons.

 1. Confusion and discomfort

 For those in the middle or later stages of dementia, visiting the dentist can cause emotional distress.
 (Really, the dentist can cause emotional distress for anyone.
 Add a neurological condition and that distress is magnified.)
 They may not feel comfortable in a new environment.
 They may not understand what’s going on or recognize their dentist.
 Because of this, Dr. Joy Poskozim, a dentist who specializes in caring for patients with dementia, stresses that dentists tell, show and do—something that every dental student is taught but a practice that becomes even more important when working with patients with dementia.

 Tell your patient what you are going to do before you do it.
 Show them what you are going to do by showing them the brush or tool you are going to use.
 After you tell and show, then you can do the procedure.